This post is my partial journey of growing a parenting blog focused on kids’ art and LEGO bricks.

 Google Analytics ‘ reports help me to visualize my blog’s traffic and to understand site traffic trends.
 The pageviews chart shows me that my blog traffic greatly fluctuates based on the current time and effort I’m spending writing and promoting my new blog.

-Spikes in 2021 result from a timely blog post or a viral Pinterest pin.
+The spikes in 2021 seem to result from a timely blog post or a viral Pinterest pin.
 As you can see, without consistent posts and effort put into the blog, the traffic seems to fizzle quickly.

 Blog Growth Indicators